emlai/emregex/doc/implementation.md

 # emregex Implementation Document

+This document describes the inner workings of the emregex regular expression engine.

+## Architecture

+emregex follows a library-based design.
+The reusable components have been extracted to their own library named `libemregex` (implemented in the `lib` directory), allowing for reuse in other programs or libraries.
+The command-line interface (i.e. the `emregex` program) to this library is implemented in the `src` directory.

-## Structure
+## Algorithm

-The program consists of the following steps:
+The parsing and regex matching algorithm consists of the following steps:

 1. The program first [tokenizes][1] the input regex pattern.
 This is implemented in `lib/lex.c` and `lib/lex.h`.